Learn something new every day More Info... by email

 There are varying types, levels and degrees of interstitial pneumonias.
-Some of these types include acute interstitial pneumonia, desquamative interstitial pneumonia, lymphocytic interstitial pneumonia, and nonspecific interstitial pneumonia.
+Some of these types include acute, desquamative, lymphocytic, and nonspecific.
 The most common form, however, is usual interstitial pneumonia (UIP).
-The prognosis varies with each type of interstitial pneumonia and ranges greatly, from excellent to fatal.
+The prognosis varies with each type of pneumonia and ranges greatly, from excellent to fatal.

-Symptoms of the disease also vary among the different types of interstitial pneumonia.
+Symptoms of the disease also vary among the different types.
 The most common symptoms, however include cough and shortness of breath.
 Other common symptoms include a fever with chills and chest pain.
 More unusual symptoms include sputum that is sometimes filled with blood, dry crackling and wheezing sounds from the lungs, and cyanosis — a blue coloration of the skin and mucous membranes due to a lack of oxygen in the blood.

 Physicians typically diagnose the condition by taking the patient's medical history and conducting a physical exam.
 A chest X-ray is usually ordered, and if interstitial pneumonia is present, it will show what looks like hazy, ground glass with linear white patches.
 A pulmonary function test may be conducted to determine whether there is a decrease in the capacity of the lungs, and a lung biopsy may also be performed.

-Some people have a higher risk for developing interstitial pneumonia.
+Some people have a higher risk for developing the condition than others.
 The elderly and those who work or worked in industries where they may have been exposed to pollutants and other environmental toxins often have a higher chance of developing this type of pneumonia.
 For people who have a family history of lung disease, were or are smokers, or have gastroesophageal reflux disease (GERD), interstitial pneumonia may be more likely as well.

 Fortunately, most cases of interstitial pneumonia can be successfully treated with antibiotics and corticosteroids.
 Antibiotics fight the infection while corticosteroids help reduce the infection.
 In severe cases, treatment may include hospital admission for oxygen administration, IV fluids and ventilation.